MystenLabs/encrypted-nft-poc/README.md

 ## Encryption Key Discoverability

 The current implementation requires the buyer to first post his encryption public key when making an offer to buy.
 However, since the encryption public key is persistent and can be visible to anyone, we propose a standard ([SIP](https://github.com/sui-foundation/sips/pull/29))to make an encryption public key discoverable.
 This way, a seller can immediately deliver the encrypted NFT once the buyer had made an offer.

+### AWS S3 setup

+When creating the bucket make it public with ACL enabled with the option `Bucket Owner preffered`.
+Next create an IAM user to get the access key and secret and explained here.